microsoft/Kusto-Query-Language/doc/letstatement.md

 ### Use a materialize function

 The [`materialize()`](materializefunction.md) function lets you cache subquery results during the time of query execution.
-When you use the `materialize()` function, the data is cached and any subsequent invocation of the result uses cached data.
+When you use the `materialize()` function, the data is cached, and any subsequent invocation of the result uses cached data.

 <!-- csl: https://help.kusto.windows.net/Samples -->
 ```kusto